Shie-Ming Peng

 Shie-Ming Peng (彭旭明; born 2 March 1949) is a Taiwanese chemist.

 Peng attended National Hsinchu Senior High School and graduated from National Taiwan University prior to completing a doctorate from the University of Chicago.
 He returned to teach at NTU in 1976, after two years as a postdoctoral researcher at Northwestern University.
 Peng was granted a Humboldt Fellowship in 1983, elected a member of Academia Sinica in 1998, and became a Fellow of the Royal Society of Chemistry in 2009.
+In 2016, Peng became a laureate of the Asian Scientist 100 by the Asian Scientist.